rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P5_Vehicle_Detection_And_Tracking/ReadMe.md

 </table>

 ### 2.2 Spatial Features
-The spatial features are obtained using `bin_spatial` function in the `P5_utility_functions`.
-The `spatial_bins` = (16, 16) is used to obtain feature vector.
+The spatial features are obtained using the `bin_spatial` function in `P5_utility_functions`.
+The `spatial_bins` = (16, 16) is used to obtain a feature vector.

 ### 2.3 Histogram Features
-The histogram features are obtained using `color_hist` function in the `P5_utility_functions`.
-The `hist_bins` = 16 is used to obtain feature vector.
+The histogram features are obtained using the `color_hist` function in `P5_utility_functions`.
+The `hist_bins` = 16 is used to obtain the feature vector.

-==The HOG, spatial and histogram features are appended together before feeding it to the classfier. ==
+==The HOG, spatial and histogram features are appended together before feeding it to the classifier. ==

 ## 3. Training a Classifier

 ### 3.1 Feature Normalization
-The features vector consisting of HOG, spatial and histogram features have different scales in their feature space.
-In order to aid numerical stability and faster convergence, the features are normalized using SkLearn's `StandardScaler` object.
+The features vector consisting of the HOG, spatial and histogram features have different scales in their respective feature spaces.
+In order to aid numerical stability and faster convergence, the features are normalized using the SkLearn's `StandardScaler` object.
 The normalization standardize features by removing the mean and scaling to unit variance.
 This is implemented in `data_train_test_split` function in the code.

 ### 3.2 Training-Test Data
-The training and test data is generated by random shuffling and spliting the training:test dataset in 0.75:0.25 ratio.
+The training and test data is generated by random shuffling and splitting the training:test dataset in 0.75:0.25 ratio.
 This is implemented in `data_train_test_split` function in the code.

 ### 3.3 Training Classifier and Measure Performance
-SkLearn's support-vector `LinearSVC` classifer is used to train the model for its simplicity.
-In particular, I experimented with `C` parameter of the classfier, which penalizes misclassification.
-I finally setteled with `C` = 0.01 for the model training.
+SkLearn's support-vector classifer `LinearSVC` is used to train the model for its simplicity.
+In particular, I experimented with `C` parameter, which penalizes misclassification as aids minimizing false positives.
+I finally settled with `C` = 0.01 for model training.

-On fitting the classifer, the classifer accuracy is ~99.2%.
-This indicates that the classifer does a good job in classifying `vehicle` and `non-vehicle` distinction.
-The trained classifier is saved in a pickle file for later use.
+On training, the classifier accuracy is ~99.2%.
+This indicates that the classifier does a good job in classifying `vehicle` and `non-vehicle` images.
+The trained classifier is saved to a pickle file for later use.

 This is implemented in `data_train_test_split` function in the code.

 ## 4. Sliding Window Search

-The classifier is trained on `64x64` pixels image of `vehicle` and `not-vehicle` images.
-The camera mounted on the hood streams video of `1280x720` pixels image with various elements such as sky, enviornment, road, vehicles, etc. In order to utilize the trained classifer to detect vehicles, the image need to split in small windows and later scaled to `64x64` pixels for prediction.
-This can be achieved by the sliding window technique.
+The classifier is trained on `64x64` pixels `vehicle` and `not-vehicle` images.
+The camera mounted on the car hood streams `1280x720` pixel video with various elements such as sky, environment, road, vehicles, etc. In order to utilize the trained classifier to detect vehicles, the image needs to split into small windows and later scaled to `64x64` pixels for prediction.
+This can be achieved by sliding window technique.

 The following figure presents the sliding windows used for the project.
-The image above the horizon is not processed as it contain no useful information.
-Sliding windows of different sizes are utilized in order to make robust vehicle detection due to its near-far location on the road.
+The image above the horizon (trees and sky) is not processed as it contains no useful information.
+Similarly, the bottom portion of image (car hood) is not processed.
+The sliding windows in a small region expedite computation time.
+Sliding windows of different sizes are utilized for robust vehicle detection due to its near-far location on the road.
 The sliding window of size `64x64` (red boxes), `96x96` (green boxes) and `128x128` pixels (blue boxes) are used.
-The later two windows are resized to `64x64` pixels using `cv2.resize` function in order to utilize the classifier.
+The later two windows are resized to `64x64` pixels using the `cv2.resize` function in order to utilize the classifier.
 Experiments are conducted with overlapping windows with 0.5 and 0.75, with later giving better performance.

 This is implemented in `process_pipeline` function in code.

 <img src='images/sliding_windows.png' style="width: 900px;">

 ## 5. Image Processing Pipeline

-Using the sliding window technique, the classifer predicts whether the window contains vehicle or not.
-If the vehicle is detected, the heatmap technique is used to remove false positives.
+Using the sliding window technique, the classifier predicts whether the window contains vehicle or not.
+If the vehicle is detected, the heatmap technique is implemented as a means of rejecting false positives, and this demonstrably reduces the number of false positives.
 The technique works as follows:

-(i) Define heatmap with `0` valued pixels.
+Define heatmap with `0` valued pixels.
 (ii) If the vehicle is detected, increment value of pixels in the cell by `1`
 (iii) Loop step (ii) for all the windows and threshold pixels above certain value
-(iv) Use `cipy.ndimage.measurements.label` function to define cluster in heatmap to be labeled as possible vehicle
+(iv) Use `cipy.ndimage.measurements.label` function to define cluster in heatmap to be labeled as a possible vehicle
-(v) Find vehicle bounding box coutour using `cv2.findContours` funtion
+(v) Determine vehicle bounding box using the label
 (vi) Plot the detected vehicle.

 This is implemented in `process_pipeline` function in code.

 The following images present heatmap and detected vehicles in the test images.